Republican senators say Supreme Court nominee should not recuse herself from election cases

 Trump named Barrett on Saturday as his nominee to replace liberal Justice Ruth Bader Ginsburg, who died on Sept.
 18. Thus far, Barrett has met only with Republican senators.

 With Democrats opposing her nomination, Pence said Barrett should receive a “respectful hearing” before the Judiciary Committee, followed by swift Senate confirmation.
-The Republican president has asked that the Senate confirm her before the election.
+Trump has asked that the Senate confirm her before the election.

-Senator Chuck said of Barrett: “With her reputation, I would say that she’s got a good chance of getting my vote.”
+Republican Senator Chuck Grassley said of Barrett: “With her reputation, I would say that she’s got a good chance of getting my vote.”

 Senate Republicans in 2016 refused to consider a Supreme Court nomination by Trump’s Democratic predecessor, Barack Obama, because they said it would be inappropriate to do so during an election year.